monterail/guidelines/git.md

 ## Successfull branching model

-Basically we inherent from [successful git branch model](http://nvie.com/posts/a-successful-git-branching-model/) AKA *git flow* so we strongly recommend to read it first if you have not already.
+Basically we inherit from [successful git branch model](http://nvie.com/posts/a-successful-git-branching-model/) AKA *git flow* so we strongly recommend reading it first if you have not already.

 ## Basic flow